ufs-community/land-DA_workflow/docs/source/Model.rst

 ----------------------

 ``static_file``
-   Specifies the UFS land static file.
+   Specifies the path to the UFS land static file.
+See the ``template.ufs-noahMP.namelist`` files for default options.

 ``init_file``
-   Specifies the UFS land initial condition file.
+   Specifies the path to the UFS land initial condition file.
+See the ``template.ufs-noahMP.namelist`` files for default options.

 ``forcing_dir``
-   Specifies the UFS land forcing directory.
+   Specifies the path to the UFS land forcing directory.
+See the ``template.ufs-noahMP.namelist`` files for default options.

-..
-COMMENT: Add recommended values for the 3 variables above based on the data we provide (once it has been cleaned up/restructured).

 ``separate_output``
    Specifies whether to enable a separate output directory.
 Valid values: ``.false.`` | ``.true.``